sandrasibanda/My-Projects/README.md

 ## 🚀 About Me
-I am a junior systems and software developer currently working as a Technical Analyst.I am working very hard to improve my programming skills.
+I am a junior systems and software developer currently unemployed.I am working very hard to improve my programming skills.

-# Hi, I'm Sandra! 👋
+# Hi, I'm Sandra!
+This is all my work👋